marqo-ai/marqo-FashionCLIP/README.md

 ```
 - `DATASET` can be one of ['deepfashion_inshop', 'deepfashion_multimodal', 'fashion200k', 'KAGL', 'atlas', 'polyvore' 'iMaterialist']

-To evaluate Marqo FashionSigLIP, run this command
+To evaluate Marqo-FashionSigLIP, run this command
 ```bash
 python eval.py \
         --dataset-config ./configs/${DATASET}.json \